Voice60/ToDoApp/README.md

 # To Do App
 My first real training projects

+You can run it at [this](http://Voice60.github.io/listofprojects) address